add contact to address book

 Assistant Professor of Korean Cinema and Media Studies

 202 S. Thayer Street, Suite 6111 Ann Arbor, MI 48104-1608

-Sangjoon Lee is a postdoctoral fellow in the Department of Asian Languages and Cultures and in the Department of Screen Arts and Cultures at the University of Michigan.
-He will be joining the faculty in these departments as an Assistant Professor in Fall 2013.
-Lee received his Ph.D. from the Department of Cinema Studies at New York University.
-Prior to his graduate studies in America, Lee worked for film and TV productions in South Korea as a screenwriter, director and assistant producer for many years.
-Articles he has written on the Asian Film Festival, transnational horror films, South Korean martial arts films and literatures in the 1960s, and contemporary Pan-Asian epic cinemas have appeared in such anthologies and journals as Oxford Handbook of Japanese Cinema, Coming Soon to a Film Festival Near You, Transnational Cinemas, and Contemporary Film Studies.
+Sangjoon Lee is a postdoctoral research fellow in Screen Arts and Cultures at the University of Michigan.
+Lee received his PhD degree from the Department of Cinema Studies at New York University in May 2011.
+His dissertation “The Transnational Asian Studio System: Cinema, Nation-State, and Globalization in Cold War Asia” received The Jay Leyda Award for Academic Excellence from NYU.
+Lee's book project, The Asian Film Festival and the Emergence of Transnational Film Network in Cold War Asia (1953-1972) will trace the early history of the festival and explore the ways in which cold war politics, ideology, international relations, and nationalism have shaped this regional film festival in postwar Asia.
+Prior to his graduate studies in America, Lee worked for film and TV productions in South Korea as a screenwriter, director, and assistant producer.
+Articles on the Asian Film Festival, Hong Kong-UK coproduction horror films, Korean martial arts films and literatures in the 1960s, and contemporary Pan-Asian epic cinemas are forthcoming in various anthologies and journals including Oxford Handbook of Japanese Cinema, Coming Soon to a Film Festival Near You, East Asian Cinema and Cultural Heritage, and Transnational Cinemas.

 Screen Arts and Cultures